rthurika/Editor_thurika/README.md

 ```

 ## Clean Code Principles
-- Functions are short and fulfill only one task
+- Each function performs one specific task
-- Descriptive variable and function names
+- Clear and descriptive names for variables and functions
 - No code duplication
 - Consistent abstraction levels
-- Comprehensive docstrings
+- Detailed docstrings
+- Use of control flags in main loop

 ## Documentation
-See `docs/` folder for:
+See the `docs/` folder for:
 - Sprint protocols
-- Test concept
-- Detailed documentation
+- Detailed project documentation

-## Used Constructs
-- Only PROG1 and PROG2 modules
-- No external libraries
-- Standard Python functionality

 ## Git Workflow
-- Regular commits with meaningful messages
+- Frequent commits with meaningful messages
 - Feature branches for new functions
-- Code reviews before merge
+- Code reviews before merging
-- All team members contribute code
+- Equal contribution from all team members

-## Known Limitations
-- No file input/output
-- Console-based interaction only
-- Input validation restricted to defined characters